BerkeleyLearnVerify/Scenic/docs/options.rst

 .. option:: --time <steps>

 	Maximum number of time steps to run each simulation (the default is infinity).
-	Simulations may end earlier if termination criteria defined in the scenario are met.
+	Simulations may end earlier if termination criteria defined in the scenario are met (see :keyword:`terminate when` and :keyword:`terminate`).

 .. option:: --count <number>